kuzudb/kuzu-blog/src/content/post/2025-06-25-enhancing-graph-rag-with-vector-search.md

 Note that some queries in the test suite are objectively hard (and borderline impossible) to answer with naive Text2Cypher -- they would require some sort of agentic loop.
 For instance, Q6 and Q7 ask about the side effects "sleepiness" and "vomiting", but upon inspecting the data, the actual side effects that exist in the Kuzu database are "drowsiness" and "upset stomach".
 These types of queries require some form of semantic search to compliment the graph retrieval.
-Using an agentic router can help with this!
+Using a router agent with tool-calling can help with this!

-To keep things more controlled in the experiments, the `PickTool` and `AnswerGeneration` LLMs are fixed to be the **same** across all experiments: `openai/gpt-4o`.
+To keep the experiments more controlled, the `PickTool` and `AnswerGeneration` LLMs are fixed to be the **same** across all experiments: `openai/gpt-4o`.
 Only the Text2Cypher LLM is varied in each experiment.
 This tells us the following:
 - How good is the LLM at generating syntactically correct Cypher?
 - How well does the LLM reason about the graph schema and the terms mentioned in the user's question, to include